 What happens to Tibetan refugees in India?

 In 1959, the Chinese Communist Party illegally occupied Tibet under the pretext of "ending the extreme abuse of a feudal system".
 The Tibetan political and spiritual leader, the Dalai Lama, had to flee to northern India, where he remains a refugee today.
 Behind him, thousands of Tibetans fled on foot on a perilous journey across the Himalayas.
 15,000 of them already!
 Hunger, cold, injuries and fear, a lot of fear, accompany them until they reach McLeod Ganj.
 Once in India, they need help to make a fresh start.

 Having suffered persecution by the Chinese government and a long and arduous journey, Tibetan refugees face several obstacles in India.
 First, they do not know anyone and do not know English, which can lead to isolation.
 Second, they have no jobs and few opportunities, as they are not fluent in the language and do not have the skills that the labour market demands.
 Finally, living far away from their country, they feel they lose their culture and customs.

-In McLeod Ganj, Tumaini supports two projects that aim to help Tibetan refugees build a new life in India:
+In and around McLeod Ganj, Tumaini collaborates with two projects that aim to help Tibetan refugees build a new life in India:

 ● The first offers adult education: language classes, CV preparation, health education, etc. It also has a program for the preservation and spreading of Tibetan culture, including music and dance exhibitions and talks on Buddhist philosophy.
 It has more than 200 students.